 We're upgrading Lower Hutt city's 14,200 streetlights to LED.

-We've already switched 5,100 (around 36 percent) of Lower Hutt's streetlights from incandescent to LED lighting.
+We've already switched 5,100 (around 36 percent) of Lower Hutt's streetlights from incandescent to LED light bulbs.
 We are also considering implementing a central management system for additional energy savings (for example, dimming lights when there is a reduced lighting need).
-The rollout of this project has been delayed because of supply chain constraints due to the COVID-19 pandemic, but it is expected to be completed in 2022.
+The roll-out of this project has been delayed because of supply chain constraints due to the COVID-19 pandemic, but it is expected to be completed in 2022.

-Upgrading to 100 percent LED streetlighting

-Cost Approximately \$3M, partially funded by Waka Kotahi

-Timing Complete in 2022

-Lead division Transport

-Emission reductions Around 230 tCO $2$ -e per year.
-Based on the estimated time of completion, this change would avoid over 2,000 tCO $2$ -e by 2050.
+Upgrading to 100 percent LED streetlighting Cost Approximately \$3M, partially funded by Waka Kotahi Timing Complete in 2022 Lead division Transport (supported by Climate and Waste) Emission reductions Around 230 tCO 2 E per year.
+Based on the estimated time of completion, this change would avoid over 2,000 tCO 2 E by 2050.